burnoil/BFXDIAGS/README.md

 ## BFXDIAGS:  I was a long-time Altiris engineer since 2002.
 After Symantec (Now Broadcom) took over around 2010, someone built a utility a few years later called RAAD (Remote Altiris Agent Diagnostics) for troubleshooting Altirtis agents.
 I am attempting to do the same for BigFix since I work with that product now.

 Log viewer built in Python (single EXE) with specific items to troubleshoot the BigFix agent on an endpoint.
-This has some specific checks for properties in our environment so those won't work in yours.
-Most other features will still work, however.
+Create and run this file from C:\bfxdiags

 * Checks for BESClient Helper status

 * Checks for BESClient status